rmalav15/Super-SloMo/README.md

     --train_data_count 116241
 ```

-For all available options check main.py
+For all available options, check main.py

 If run first time, it will first convert videos to tfrecord in training format.
 Please note that for next time "train_data_count"
 needs to be provide, so note the dataset sample count printed while training for first time.